 A meta box is an additional container on the post or page edit screen where you can enter supplemental information or select among options.
 The information inside the meta box is usually saved together with the post or page.

-In the context of Tag Groups Premium, the meta box holds a tool where you can filter tags by groups and add them to posts.
+In the context of Tag Groups Pro, the meta box holds a tool where you can filter tags by groups and add them to posts.
 It also includes a button to add all tags of a group to the post.

-The Meta Box of Tag Groups Premium is by default off and needs to be activated in the settings.
+The Meta Box of Tag Groups Pro is by default off and needs to be activated in the settings.
 If you still don’t see the expected meta box, you could open the “Screen Options” on the top and check if that particular meta box is enabled.

 Meta boxes can be moved around and collapsed.